MDHearingAid Reviews: Best Hearing Aids for 2021

 Cost: $599 each or $1,199 a pair, which includes the magnetic charging/carrying case ($100 a month with 0% financing for 12 months)

-The AIR is a step up from the PRO.
-It uses digital signal processing (DSP), which converts sound waves into digital signals.
+The AIR uses digital signal processing (DSP), which converts sound waves into digital signals.
 DSP enables more complex sound processing for improved performance in most environments.
 The AIR has noise reduction and feedback cancellation capabilities, enabling you to use them even in noisy environments.

 Wearers can adjust the hearing aid volume and switch between four different audio settings by tapping buttons on the back of the device.
-Like the PRO, the AIR uses disposable batteries.
+The AIR uses disposable batteries.
 While it lacks a directional microphone, the AIR has a telecoil, which allows it to be used with other assistive listening devices.

 Cost: $399 each or $799 a pair ($66 a month with 0% financing for 12 months)